Regulatory Model Numbers

 8. Shrink the tubing with a heat gun.

-Connecting a DC Power Supply to Power Source
+Connecting a DC Power Supply to a Power Source

-To connect a DC power supply to power source:
+To connect a DC power supply to a power source:

 Assurez-vous de pouvoir retirer des circuits en courant continu avant d’effectuer toute action d’installation.Localiser les disjoncteurs ou fusibles sur les lignes électriques DC entretien des circuits.
 Mettez hors tension le circuit ligne ou retirer les fusibles.